archivesunleashed/archivesunleashed.org/content/new-york/index.md

 ## Butler Library

-The Butler Library is located at the south end of the Morning Side campus.
+The Butler Library is located at the south end of the Morningside campus.
 The only public entrance is available through the campus side.
 [General directions] (https://library.columbia.edu/libraries/butler/directions.html) to the Butler Library are provided by Columbia University Libraries.
 The closest transit stops include  subway station (#1) or bus stop (M104, M4, M60).

 Once you arrive at the Butler Library, you will need to check-in at the Library Information Office with a piece of ID, which is just inside the entrance, and then you can head to Room 203<img src="/images/butler-floorplan.png"></a>.